 - After a year-long break, previous board members are eligible to serve on the board again.

-- All nominations must be accompanied by a short professional biography narrative statement about why the nominee wants to serve on the Board (1000 characters, including spaces, maximum)
+- All nominations must be accompanied by a short professional biography or narrative statement about why the nominee wants to serve on the Board (1000 characters, including spaces, maximum)